Stress Testing

 What factors affect the stress test results?

-• Network latency from the stress machine to the server (it is recommended to perform the test on the internal network or on the local machine)
+• Network latency from the stress machine to the server (It is recommended to test within the local network or on the same machine)

-• Bandwidth from the stress machine to the server (it is recommended to perform the test on the internal network or on the local machine)
+• Bandwidth from the stress machine to the server (It is recommended to test within the local network or on the same machine)

-• Whether HTTP keep-alive is enabled (it is recommended to enable keep-alive)
+• Whether HTTP keep-alive is enabled (It is recommended to enable it)

-• Whether the number of server processes is reasonable (for helloworld business processes, it is recommended to have the same number of processes as CPU cores; for database business processes, it is recommended to have four times or more processes than CPU cores)
+• Whether the number of server processes is reasonable (For a helloworld service, it is recommended that the number of processes matches the number of CPUs; for database services, the number of processes should be four times the number of CPUs or more)

-• The performance of the business itself (for example, whether an external network database is used)
+• The performance of the business itself (e.g., whether an external database is used)

 What is HTTP keep-alive?

-HTTP Keep-Alive is a technique used to send multiple HTTP requests and responses over a single TCP connection.
-It has a significant impact on performance test results, and disabling keep-alive may result in a significant decrease in QPS.
+The HTTP Keep-Alive mechanism is a technique for sending multiple HTTP requests and responses over a single TCP connection, which significantly impacts performance test results.
+Disabling keep-alive may cause QPS to drop dramatically.

 It is recommended to enable keep-alive during stress testing.